 As Jesus and the disciples continued on their way to Jerusalem, they came to a certain village where a woman named Martha welcomed him into her home.
 Her sister, Mary, sat at the Lord's feet, listening to what he taught.
 But Martha was distracted by the big dinner she was preparing.
-She came to Jesus and said, "Lord, doesn't it seem unfair to you that my sister sits here at your feet while I do all the work?
+She came to Jesus and said, "Lord, doesn't it seem unfair to you that my sister just sits here while I do all the work?
 Tell her to come and help me."

 Pentecost meant the coming of the last days.
 God's Kingdom was breaking into human time through the establishment of a new people, Jesus' church.
-Peter spoke at Pentecost of women prophesying as part of God's re-creation of the Father's intent to be realized in the church in God's people in whom the Holy Spirit lived (Acts 2:18, 38-39).
-Two decades later, Paul wrote that women prayed and prophesied in the Christian assembly in Corinth (1 Corinthians 11:5-15) — something he did not stop or forbid but gave clear instructions for propriety in doing so.*4 A short time later, in the book of Acts, Luke describes Paul's visit with Philip the evangelist and his four daughters who prophesied (Acts 21:8-9).
+Restoring God's original intent to creation through this new movement was emphasized, and one result of that was that both men and women would prophesy (Acts 2:18) in God's people in whom the Holy Spirit lived.
+Two decades later, we learn from Paul that women prayed and prophesied in the Christian assembly in Corinth (1 Corinthians 11:5-15).*5 A short time later, in the book of Acts, Luke describes Paul's visit with Philip the evangelist and his four daughters who prophesied (Acts 21:8-9).

 Peace to the brothers and sisters, and love with faith from God the Father and the Lord Jesus Christ.
 Grace to all who love our Lord Jesus Christ with an undying love (Ephesians 6:25-26).